thomasfredericks/raspberrypi-power/README.md

 ![Raspberry Pi 3 Boot Circuit](raspberry_pi_boot.png?raw=true "Raspberry Pi 3 Boot Circuit")

+No script in necessary for this behavior.
+It is built in.
 Short pin 5  (GPIO3) to pin 6 (GND) together will wake the Pi up from a halt state.

 An easy way to test this is to shutdown the Pi with sudo shutdown -h now, and connect pins 5 and 6 with a female to female cable.
 You only need to short them momentarily.
 Then you should find that the Pi will "awake".